itsamaso/AutonmousDroning/README.md

 ___________________________________________________________________________________________________________________________________________________________

-- _**Autonomously** navigating the drone towards destinations that are given before taking off, respectively._
+:heavy_check_mark: _**Autonomously** navigating the drone towards destinations that are given before taking off, respectively._

-- _Freely choose which destination to navigate to - among all existing destinations._
+:heavy_check_mark: _Freely choose which destination to navigate to - among all existing destinations._

-- _Dynamically set an existing destination (by dragging) to a new one during the drone's flight and navigates to it._
+:heavy_check_mark: _Dynamically set an existing destination (by dragging) to a new one during the drone's flight and navigates to it._

-  _The algorithmic logic behind this feature is as follows:_
+- _The algorithmic logic behind this feature is as follows:_

   ```java
   onMarkerDragStart(@NonNull Marker marker)